Google’s chief decision scientist: Humans can fix AI’s shortcomings

 Similar to the real world of student exams, testing AI algorithms and machine learning models before they’re deployed is key to ensuring that they’re capable of carrying out the tasks they are set.

 A human student may perform extremely well in an exam situation if they’re asked the exact questions they studied beforehand, but that could be because they have a great memory rather than a complete understanding of the subject at hand.
-They need to be given different questions that allow them to apply what they have learned.
+To test wider comprehension, students need to be given questions that allow them to apply what they have learned.

-In machine learning, it’s the same idea — there’s a modelling error known as “overfitting,” where a specific function is too closely aligned to training data, which can throw up false positives.
+Machine learning operates on the same premise — there’s a modeling error known as “overfitting,” where a specific function is too closely aligned to training data, which can throw up false positives.
 “Computers have really good memory,” Kozyrkov noted.
 “So the way you actually test them is that you give them real stuff that’s new, that they couldn’t have memorized, that’s relevant to your problem.
 And if it works then, then it works.”

 Kozyrkov drew parallels between four principles of safe and effective AI and four basic tenets of teaching human students, saying that you need:

-- Wise teaching goals: Think about what you want to teach your students.
+- Wise teaching goals — think about what you want to teach your students.

 - Relevant and diverse perspectives.